strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 **Type**: `Function`

 To reduce the build size, the admin panel is only shipped with 2 locales by default (`en` and `fr`).
-The `registerTrads()` function is used to register more translations files.
+The `registerTrads()` function is used to register a plugin's translations files.

 <!-- ? not sure we need to highlight this 🤔 -->
 <!-- :::note